 I am a faculty member in Chemical & Biomolecular Engineering at the University of Delaware.
 My responsibilities are focused on teaching and service related to our undergraduate program.
-My expertise is in computer programming and mathematical modeling of chemical and environmental processes, and as such, much of my course work involves programming of some kind.
+My technical expertise is in computer programming and mathematical modeling of chemical and environmental processes, and as such, much of my course work involves programming of some kind.
+My work in education focuses on undergraduate study and the promotion of skills specifically in computer programming, technical communication, and chemical process safety.

 I believe that our education system is reaching a turning point, where I hope across the country we reflect and decide to improve undergraduate education so that our students are better prepared for life beyond college, whether that is further education, service, or work in industry, government, or anywhere else!
 To that end, I'm humbled that the CBE department at UD recognized my potential to be a pioneer for chemical engineering education in the coming years.